turingschool/gear-up/m4_sessions/1710-inning/group_four.md

 ***2. Inform:***
-Examples of social movements and the role of technology (20 minutes)

-_Present for ~5 minutes on each social movement and how it helps inform our commitments to the greater good of our communities_
+Examples of social movements and the role of technology (20 minutes) _Present for ~5 minutes on each of the below social movements and how it helps inform our commitments to the greater good of our communities_

 - [Coders for Bernie](https://coders.forsanders.com/) (Daniel)
   - What is election tech and why is it important